Key Takeaways

 Salvage and Property Restoration

 Begin the salvage process by recovering personal items that can be cleaned and restored.
-Assess each item for damage, and decide if it’s suitable for:
+Assess each item for damage, and decide if it’s suitable for:- Professional cleaning.

 - Repairs, if it’s structurally damaged but salvageable.